-High blood pressure is known as the silent killer — many people don’t realize they have it until it’s too late.
+High blood pressure, which affected more than 1 billion people worldwide in 2015, is known as the silent killer — many people don’t realize they have it until it’s too late.
 A heart attack brought on by high blood pressure can occur without any warning signs or symptoms.
 That’s why it’s important to learn about natural ways to lower blood pressure.

 Many of those who suffer from high blood pressure turn to medication, but this is simply a band-aid approach that doesn’t address the root of the problem.
 A much healthier alternative is to use diet and exercise to maintain normal blood pressure levels.